esqu1/ProjectAPCS/README.md

 2014-12-31
 - Used the SpaceJunk Example to generate a colored cubex

+2014-01-05
+- Implemented (slightly) turning of two cubelets about an axis upon a key press. rotateZ is still glitched, however.

 OUR PLAN

 We plan to make a virtual Rubik's Cube controlled by the keyboard.